delta-io/delta-sharing/PROTOCOL.md

 Accepted timestamp format by a delta sharing server: in the ISO8601 format, in the UTC timezone, such as `2022-01-01T00:00:00Z`.

 ## Delta Sharing Capabilities Header
-This section explains the details of delta sharing capabilities header, which is introduced to help delta sharing to catch up with features in [delta protocol](https://github.com/delta-io/delta/blob/master/PROTOCOL.md).
+This section explains the details of delta sharing capabilities header, which was introduced to help delta sharing catch up with features in [delta protocol](https://github.com/delta-io/delta/blob/master/PROTOCOL.md).

 The key of the header is **delta-sharing-capabilities**, the value is semicolon separated capabilities.
-Each capability is in the format of "key=value1,value2", values are separated by comma.
+Each capability is in the format of "key=value1,value2", values are separated by commas.
 Example: "responseformat=delta;readerfeatures=deletionvectors,columnmapping".
-All key and values should be case-insensitive when processed by server.
+All keys and values should be case-insensitive when processed by the server.

 This header can be used in the request for [Query Table Metadata](#query-table-metadata), [Query Table](#read-data-from-a-table), and [Query Table Changes](#read-change-data-feed-from-a-table).

-Currently, two capabilities are introduced.

-### responseformat
+### responseFormat
 Indicates the format to expect in the [API Response Format in Parquet](#api-response-format-in-parquet), two values are supported.

-- parquet: The current format is considered as parquet, all existing delta-sharing-spark libraries ( with version 1.0 or less) is able to process data with responseformat as parquet.
+- parquet: Represents the format of the delta sharing protocol that has been used in `delta-sharing-spark` 1.0 and less, also the default format if `responseFormat` is missing from the header, all the existing delta sharing connectors are able to process data in this format.
-- delta: format can be used to read a shared delta table with minReaderVersion > 1, which contains readerFeatures such as Deletion Vector or Column Mapping. delta-sharing-spark libraries that's able to process responseformat=delta will be released soon.
+- delta: format can be used to read a shared delta table with minReaderVersion > 1, which contains readerFeatures such as Deletion Vector or Column Mapping. `delta-sharing-spark` libraries that are able to process `responseformat=delta` will be released soon.

-### readerfeatures
+### readerFeatures
-readerfeatures is only useful when responseformat=delta, it includes values from [delta reader features](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#table-features).
-It's set by the caller of DeltaSharingClient to indicate its ability to process delta readerfeatures.
+readerfeatures is only useful when `responseformat=delta`, it includes values from [delta reader features](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#table-features).
+It's set by the caller of `DeltaSharingClient` to indicate its ability to process delta readerFeatures.

 ## API Response Format in Parquet